mcp-rune 0.107.0

 → Response includes filterable_search: { available: true, filter_count: N, hint }

-→ LLM now knows which models support ES-backed filtering
+→ LLM now knows which models support search-backed filtering

 2. LLM calls get_filters_guide({ model }) [strategy category, no auth]